pypa/cibuildwheel/docs/options.md

 `output-dir`, build/skip/test_skip selectors, and architectures cannot be overridden.

-You can specify a list of options in `inherit=[]`, any list or table in this list will inherit from previous overrides or the main configuration.
+You can specify a table of overrides in `inherit={}`, any list or table in this list will inherit from previous overrides or the main configuration.
+The valid options are `"none"` (the default), `"append"`, and `"prepend"`.

 ##### Examples: